 Importantly, in the context of separating parents, there is also an increased risk of harm to children’s psychological and physical wellbeing due to exposure to domestic violence, history of maltreatment, parental stress, social isolation of the family, and inadequate resources and support [Jaffe et al 2014].

 The NSW Legislative Council Standing Committee on Social Issues found that pregnant women are 230 per cent more likely than non-pregnant women to experience domestic and family violence [NSW Social Issues Report 2012].
-The Australian Bureau of Statistics 2016 Personal Safety Survey [ABS PSS 2016] approximately one fifth of women who experienced violence by a current partner and were pregnant at some stage during the relationship experienced violence during their pregnancy.
-For more than one quarter of these women, pregnancy was the first time they had experienced violence.
-Nearly one half of women who experienced violence by a previous partner and who were pregnant during the relationship experienced violence during their pregnancy, approximately one half for the first time.
+47.5 per cent of the respondents in the 2016 Australian Bureau of Statistics Personal Safety Survey had experienced violence by a former partner while pregnant.
+For 24.1 per cent of these respondents, pregnancy was the first time they had experienced violence.
+Of the respondents who had experienced violence by a current partner, 18.per cent experienced the violence during pregnancy, 5.2 per cent for the first time.
+[ABS PSS 2016]

 A 2014 Australian Parliamentary Library overview of domestic, family and sexual violence noted that an analysis of the Australian component of the International Violence against Women Survey conducted in 2002-03 found that one of the strongest risk factors for intimate partner physical violence was behavioural, with the involvement of alcohol and drug misuse often leading to higher levels of aggression by perpetrators and more serious injury as a consequence.
 The research noted that ‘abusive males with alcohol or drug problems inflict violence against their partners more frequently, are more apt to inflict serious injuries, are more likely to be sexually assaultive and are more likely to be violent outside the home than abusers without a history of substance abuse’ [Phillips & Vandenbroek 2014].
-Alcohol misuse by the perpetrator was reported as a factor in 41 per cent of all domestic and family violence incidents in New South Wales in 2010 [Grech & Burgess 2011], and in 44 per cent (87 per cent for Aboriginal and Torres Strait Islander people) of domestic and family violence related homicides Australia-wide between 2000 and 2006 [Dearden & Payne 2009].
+The Victorian Systemic Review of Family Violence Deaths 1 January 2011 to 31 December 2015 found that 35.3 per cent of family violence homicide offenders misused substances at the time of the fatal incident.
+[Vic Systemic Review 2020] The Queensland Domestic and Family Violence Review and Advisory Board in its 2018-19 Annual Report reported evidence of harmful substance abuse by 47.8 per cent of family and domestic violence homicide offenders between 2006 and 2018.
+[Queensland Government Domestic and Family Violence Death Review 2019] Alcohol misuse by the perpetrator was reported as a factor in 41 per cent of all domestic and family violence incidents in New South Wales in 2010 [Grech & Burgess 2011], and in 44 per cent (87 per cent for Aboriginal and Torres Strait Islander people) of domestic and family violence related homicides Australia-wide between 2000 and 2006 [Dearden & Payne 2009].
 The accessibility of alcohol also has a relationship to the risk of violence.
 Australian research indicates that rates of violence are heightened in areas where takeaway alcohol is available for purchase [Livingston 2010].

 A number of studies have investigated the prevalence and severity of domestic and family violence against women with children fathered by someone other than the perpetrator [Campbell et al 2003a].
 A recent comparative study found that women with some or all children not fathered by the perpetrator were 30 per cent more likely to experience lethal harm and 20 per cent more likely to experience at least one life-threatening violent incident than women whose children were all fathered by the perpetrator; further, these women represented 65 per cent of the homicide victims in the study [Miner et al 2012].
 An earlier study found that the presence of a step-child in the family more than doubled the risk of the mother being killed [Campbell et al 2003a].

 An Australian study found that domestic and family violence is a common experience among separated parents, with mothers reporting physical or emotional abuse in greater proportions than fathers.
 Another study reported high rates of ongoing fear and abuse associated with post-separation parenting arrangements and decision-making [Wilcox 2012].
-In these circumstances, a parent may use their joint parenting role or related judicial options as a means of exercising ongoing control over their former partner.
+In these circumstances, a parent may use their joint parenting role or related judicial options as a means of exercising ongoing control over their former partner and may be considered as systems abuse and part of a pattern of abusive behaviours aimed at controlling the victim, sometimes referred to as coercive control.